Regression Under Human Assistance: Introduction

-Finally, we experiment with synthetic and real-world data from two important applications---medical diagnosis and content moderation.
-Our results show that the greedy algorithm beats several competitive algorithms, including the iterative algorithm for maximization of a difference of submodular functions mentioned above, and is able to identify and outsource to humans those samples where their ex\-per\-tise is required.
-To facilitate research in this area, we are releasing an open source implementation of our method\footnote{ \url{https://github.com/Networks-Learning/regression-under-assistance}}.
+Finally, we experiment with synthetic and real-world data from two important practical appli\-ca\-tions---medical diagnosis and content moderation.
+Our results show that our algorithm outsources to humans those samples in which the machine error would have been the highest if it had to predict their response variables.
+This suggests that our algorithm has the ability to learn the underlying relationship between a given sample and its corresponding human and machine error.
+Moreover, the results also show that the greedy algorithm outperforms several competitive algorithms, including the iterative algorithm for maximization of a difference of submodular functions mentioned above, and its performance is robust with respect to several design choices and hyperparameters used in the experiments.
+To facilitate research in this area, we are releasing an open source implementation of our method\footnote{\url{https://github.com/Networks-Learning/regression-under-assistance}}.

+Before we proceed further, we would like to acknowledge that our contributions are just a first step towards designing machine learning mo\-dels that are optimized to operate under different automation levels.
+It would be very interesting to extend our work to more sophisticated machine learning models and other machine learning tasks (\eg, classification).